 Throughout its nearly 75-year history, FSB has always been known for its exceptionally talented staff.
 There’s another factor that’s critical to our success, however, namely that our firm’s 160+ architects, engineers, planners, interior designers and other key personnel are located under one roof.
 This deliberate co-location strategy creates unequaled opportunities for staff to streamline communication about a project’s feasibility, constructability and cost.
 This improved collaboration, in turn, is an essential ingredient to the successful completion of each project, no matter what its size or method of delivery.

-“At FSB, our in-house teams enable great communication,” said Gary James, President, CEO and Principal of its Civic Market.
+“At FSB, our in-house teams enable great communication,” said Gary James, President and CEO.
 “Rather than performing their work in silos, our engineers work directly with our architects to provide a cohesive design.
 Each project is assigned a team, and that team works closely together throughout the life of the project.
 When one of our experts can literally get up and go ask someone a question, instead of waiting for phone calls and emails to be returned, it has an obvious reduction in lag time.”

 In contrast, many A&E firms have architects and engineers in different locations who communicate in a sporadic fashion during the design process, so their facility designs aren’t as cohesive.
 The end result can be buildings that are less energy efficient and more difficult and costly to maintain.